pseudoClone/rayIsChad/README.md

 ### Use
 ---

+- Ensure you have Raylib installed.

-Make to compile and run:
+- Make to compile and run:
 ```make all && ./ray```